sikuli/sikuli/docs/source/region.rst

 			null) is returned.
 Otherwise the script is stopped with a FindFailed exception.

-		Pastes text using the clipboard with OS-level shortcut (Ctrl-V or Cmd-V).
-So afterwards your clipboard contains text. paste() is a temporary solution for typing international characters or typing on keyboard layouts other than US-QWERTY.
+		Pastes *text* using the clipboard (OS-level shortcut (Ctrl-V or Cmd-V)).
+So afterwards your clipboard contains *text*. ``paste()`` is a temporary solution for typing international characters or typing on keyboard layouts other than US-QWERTY.

 		If *PSMRL* is given, a click on the clickpoint is performed before typing, to gain the focus.
-(Mac: it my be necessary, to use :py:func:`switchApp` before in order for a target application to obtain the input focus to accept typed characters.)
+(Mac: it might be necessary, to use :py:func:`switchApp` to give focus to a target application before, to accept typed/pasted characters.)

 		If *PSMRL* is omitted, it performs the paste on the current focused component (normally an input field).